ShreyasGS/AI-Driven-Modernization-of-Legacy-Source-Code/analysis/reports/modernization_report_latest.md

 # Mozilla 1.0 Modernization KPI Report
 Generated on: 2025-07-17 16:56:27

+> **Note:** The Code Quality Metrics and Code Pattern Distribution in this report are specific to nsSelection.cpp (our pilot implementation file) only, not the entire Mozilla codebase.
+The Documentation Metrics section covers documentation files across the entire project.

 For detailed explanations of these metrics, see [Documentation Metrics Guide](../documentation_metrics_guide.md).

 ## Code Quality Metrics